Gardeners Growing Community

 Never underestimate the healing power of a quiet moment in the garden.

-While 2020 has been a rough year for many, the garden thrived and shared it's bounty with many groups and individuals in need.
-Working in the garden also soothed many restless souls and offered a place of respite in uncertain times.
-We look forward to another season filling all our plots with produce and flowers to share!
+While this has been a tough time for many, the garden thrived in 2020 and shared it's bounty with many groups and individuals in need.
+We are looking forward to another productive year this season.
+Working in the garden soothes many anxious souls and offers a place of respite in uncertain times.
+We are excited to start working our plots together to produce food and flowers to share!

 Reasons to Join Us

 Would you like to grow your own fresh organic vegetables?

 Looking to get outside and change to a healthier lifestyle?

 Would you like to support local community through food donations?